Qualytics/userguide/docs/datastores/overview-of-a-dfs-datastore.md

-# What is a DFS Datastore
+# Overview of a DFS datastore

 The DFS (Distributed File System) Datastore feature in Qualytics is designed to handle data stored in distributed file systems.